 If you like a quick coffee in the morning, Vietnamese style might not be your thing.
 To prepare the traditional coffee you need it to drip through a coffee strainer – a traditional metal filter – one drop a second – slowly enough to gain the power and aroma.
 Coffee prepared like this is almost as thick as a syrup – an essence of strength.
 It takes about fifteen minutes to make one cup.
 Like with everything in Vietnam, also with coffee, there is no rush!

-The proper way to have your glass of coffee is to sit on a small chair, along with your friends, chat and let the ice slowly melt into it.
+The proper way to have your glass of coffee is to sit on a small chair, along with your friends, chat, and let the ice slowly melt into it.
 As the time goes by, you sip your drink slowly, gossiping while having a good time.
 It is very common to see the young Vietnamese spending their late evenings with friends, having coffee as late as midnight.
-Or groups of men and women, right at the sidewalks and in the little outdoors cafés, just watching the days go by, when slowly sipping their highly caffeinated drinks.
+Or groups of men and women, right at the sidewalks and in the little outdoor cafés, just watching the days go by when slowly sipping their highly caffeinated drinks.

-Coffee is a big part in daily lives of the Vietnamese people.
+Coffee is a big part of the daily lives of the Vietnamese people.
 Nowadays the youth in the cities, like Hanoi or Saigon (Ho Chi Minh City), fell in love with craft coffee shops, and the number of multi-story spacious coffee houses, with spaces to work, study and socialize is growing just as fast as the amount of little, secret, beautifully designed cafés hidden somewhere in the alleys in each district.
 Planning your tours through Vietnam makes sure to save some time for hidden-cafes exploration.